 The Town Council budgets a set amount each financial year to give as grant aid in support of local initiatives

 The maximum amount of Grant Aid to any one organisation or project is £1,000.
 Exceptionally the Council will consider applications for funding of more than £1,000.
-Such applications should be submitted prior to 1st October in the year prior to which funding is required, in order to be considered in the Council's annual budget.
+Such applications should be submitted prior to 1st October in the year prior to which funding is required, in order to be considered in the Council's annual budget (for funding for 2023/24 this has been extended to 31st October 2022).

 The Council's Clerk has delegated power to review applications, request further information, give advice and refuse applications that do not meet the Grant Aid criteria.
 The Clerk will refer applications to the Council's Full Council meetings on a monthly basis for decision.
 Applicants will be notified of the date and time of the meeting and be given an opportunity to address the meeting on the application.
 The decision will normally be made known to the Applicant in writing within seven days.